Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Trim Their Nails Regularly and Know How to Do It

-Here’s how to safely trim Collie’s nails:
+Here's how to safely trim a Border Collie's claws:

 • Hold your dog’s paw firmly and put your thumb on the toe pad.
-Keep your forefinger on the skin above the nail with a gentle grip.
+Keep your forefinger on the skin above the claw with a gentle grip.
 When cutting, ensure their fur is not in the way.

 Pay attention to the quick, which is a pinkish vein in the nail.
 If your Collie’s nails are white, look for the little dots inside.
 Avoid cutting them too close to the quick because it can make your dog bleed.